 In those years, he played live and recorded also with internationally acclaimed jazz musicians, such as George Gruntz, Franco Ambrosetti, Javier Girotto, Michael Blake, Randy Brecker, Bob Mintzer and Dee Dee Bridgewater, performing in many theaters across Italy, such as Conservatorio Verdi, Teatro Anteo, Teatro degli Arcimboldi in Milan, Auditorium Ranieri in Monaco, Teatro Manzoni in Monza and Teatro Coccia in Novara.

 His Davide Incorvaia Trio with Emanuele Garro on doublebass and Paolo Zucchetti on drums performed in many italian theaters and festivals as well, including the Umbria Jazz Festival 2012 and Iseo Jazz Festival 2012.

 At the beginning of 2014, he decided to move to Berlin and began to expand his horizons in the international, thriving jazz scene of Germany's capital city.

-He soon started to play with many of the best musicians in town, such as Giuseppe Bottiglieri, Gioele Pagliaccia, Lucia Fodde, Mathias Ruppnig, Louis Navarro, Toms Rudzinskis, Omri Abramov, Jonathan Lindhorst, Kenneth Dahl Knudsen, Paolo Eleodori, Manlio Maresca, Johannes Barthelmes, Carmelo Leotta, Jesus Vega and Roberto Manzin.
+He soon started to play with many of the best musicians in town, such as Giuseppe Bottiglieri, David Guy, Quentin Cholet, Lucia Fodde, Kenny Martin, Mathias Ruppnig, Louis Navarro, Toms Rudzinskis, Omri Abramov, Jonathan Lindhorst, Kenneth Dahl Knudsen, Manlio Maresca, Johannes Barthelmes, Carmelo Leotta, Dima Bondarev, Jesus Vega and Roberto Manzin.